Favo02-unimi/social-network-for-music/README.md

 When you create a pull request, **include a summary of the changes** and what problem they solve.

+> Pull requests are the final part of this workflow and they allow contributors to **review and share opinions on code** with each other.
+Furthermore such mechanism opens the doors to **automated workflow runs** (continuous integration).

+##### When to pull request

+- A pull request should only be opened when the work is *done* and ready for production.

+- If a pull request doesn't pass every automated test, **it shouldn't be merged**, fix the problems and then push your fixes again until it passes.

 ##### Merge your pull request

 Once your pull request is approved, merge your pull request.
 This will automatically merge your branch so that your changes appear on the default branch.